John Blackwood (publisher): Life

 Blackwood's most famous literary relationship was with George Eliot, author of Middlemarch.
-In 1856, George Henry Lewes, Eliot's companion and business partner, introduced Eliot to Blackwood through her short story, "The Sad Fortunes of the Reverend Amos Barton", first in a series of stories later combined as Scenes of Clerical Life, and Blackwood immediately recognized her talent.
+In 1856, George Henry Lewes, Eliot's companion and business partner, introduced Eliot to Blackwood through her short story, "The Sad Fortunes of the Reverend Amos Barton", first in a series of stories later combined as Scenes of Clerical Life, and Blackwood immediately recognised her talent.
 Consistently encouraging Eliot, Blackwood became an important part of Eliot's growth in confidence, and she wrote all of her books for Blackwood's except one, Romola.
 This commencement of a business connection with Eliot soon developed into one of friendship that lasted their lives.
 Upon the final illness that preceded the death of Blackwood, Eliot wrote to Lewes's son, "He will be a heavy loss to me.
 He has been bound up with what I most cared for in my life for more than twenty years and his good qualities have made many things easy to me that without him would often have been difficult".

 For the last twenty years of his life, Blackwood split his home between Strathtyrum, his rented country house near St. Andrews, Scotland, and owned by the Cheape family, and his home in the New Town of Edinburgh at 3 Randolph Crescent on the southern edge of the Moray Estate.
 He also often worked in London.
 A passionate lover of golf, Blackwood played every afternoon while at his country home, enjoying the famed Links near St. Andrews such a short distance from Strathtyrum.
 Often with his family, in evenings Blackwood walked to the nearby North Sea adjacent to the property and viewed St. Andrews Bay and the Bell Rock Lighthouse.
 A wide variety of guests enjoyed visiting Strathtyrum, including Anthony Trollope, author of Framley Parsonage; Jefferson Davis, president of the former Confederate States; and Captain John Hanning Speke, discoverer of the source of the Nile.

 Married in 1854, Blackwood and his wife Julia had two children: Mary, who would later write volume three of the Annals of a Publishing House, which focused on the life of her father; and John, or, Jack, who died in 1882 at the young age of 25, having served in Sir Arthur Halkett's Militia in 1878.

 John Blackwood died at Strathtyrum House on 29 October 1879.
 Blackwood is buried on a small west-facing section of wall on the southern edge of Dean Cemetery in Edinburgh.
 A secondary memorial to John is within his father's family vault in Old Calton Burial Ground.

 To this day, the Blackwood family still live in Ayrshire, Scotland, around the Doon Valley area and other parts of Ayrshire.